Every successful restaurant has one thing in common: they know exactly who they are serving.

 Pricing Strategy: Match Expectations and Willingness to Pay

-Pricing isn’t just about covering costs—it should be based on what your target market expects to pay.
+Pricing isn’t just about covering costs, it should be based on what your right target market expects to pay.
+Understanding the spending habits of your right target market is crucial for setting prices that align with their expectations and purchasing patterns.
 Consider these factors when setting menu prices:

 • Perceived Value: Higher-income customers may prioritize quality and exclusivity over affordability, while budget-conscious diners look for deals and portion sizes.